Ad Code

 Drinking Beer

 Australia was ranked fourth worldwide in 2004 as the top consumer of beer per capita.
-An average Aussie beer drinker chugs down 110 liters annually.
+An average Aussie beer drinker chugs down 110 litres annually.
 Lager is the most popular choice of beer for Aussies.

 Since numerous studies have shown that wine has health benefits, many wonder if their beer bottle contains more than alcohol and empty calories.